12 Tips To Simplify Your Meals

 Enter Earth, your Stomach and Spleen, who go about processing the food and information we take in physically, mentally and emotionally, and transforming it into useful forms.

-That’s the basic steps of how the role of 5 Elements in helping you layout a plan.
+That’s the basic steps of the role of 5 Elements in helping you layout a plan.
 As you can see, there are a number of places where things can get bumpy.

 Having a clear vision is important as is patience and flexibility.
 A prime example of this is Wood bullying Earth.